Josh Koscheck: Welterweight contendership

 Koscheck was signed to fight Paul Daley at UFC 113, which he won by unanimous decision.
 The fight however, was not without controversy as similar to his fight with Anthony Johnson, Koscheck faked being hit with an illegal knee, resulting in a point deduction for Daley.
 After the final bell, Daley walked up to Koscheck and delivered a sucker punch to Koscheck, resulting in him being restrained by the referee.
 In an interview at the conclusion of the event, Dana White announced that Daley would never fight in the UFC again.
 White was quoted as saying, "He will never come back, I do not care if he's the best 170-pounder in the world.
 He's never coming back here.
 There's no excuse for that.
 You never hit a guy like that after the bell."
 Via Twitter, Koscheck expressed a desire to face Tito Ortiz at a catchweight after his fight with Daley, in large part because Ortiz poked fun at Mark Coleman after he was defeated at UFC 109.

 In 2010, Koscheck was a coach on The Ultimate Fighter season 12.
 The season 12 finale aired on December 4, 2010 with the main event consisting of two fighters (Michael Johnson and Jonathan Brookins) from team Georges St-Pierre.

-Koscheck faced Georges St-Pierre at UFC 124 for the UFC Welterweight Championship.
+Koscheck faced Georges St-Pierre in a rematch at UFC 124 for the UFC Welterweight Championship.
 UFC 124 was heavily hyped due to Josh's well known animosity towards St-Pierre, stemming from his loss by decision in their fight at UFC 74.
 St Pierre utilized his left jab effectively in the bout, winning all rounds to defeat Koscheck 50-45 by unanimous decision.
+This fight earned him a $100,000 Fight of the Night award.

 Koscheck suffered a broken orbital bone on the right side of his face during the fight with St-Pierre.
 Since he was unable to fly due to air pockets which formed around his right eye, the UFC arranged for Koscheck and his trainer to drive to Boston, where Koscheck received corrective surgery.